yi-ding-cs/EEG-Deformer/README.md

 # EEG-Deformer
 This is the PyTorch implementation of the EEG-Deformer in our paper:

-Yi Ding, Yong Li, Hao Sun, Rui Liu, Chengxuan Tong, and Cuntai Guan, ["EEG-Deformer: A Dense Convolutional Transformer for Brain-computer Interfaces"](https://arxiv.org/abs/2405.00719).
+Yi Ding, Yong Li, Hao Sun, Rui Liu, Chengxuan Tong, and Cuntai Guan, ["EEG-Deformer: A Dense Convolutional Transformer for Brain-computer Interfaces"](https://ieeexplore.ieee.org/document/10763464) in IEEE Journal of Biomedical and Health Informatics (J-BHI), 2024.

 It is a Convolutional Transformer to decode mental states from Electroencephalography (EEG) for Brain-Computer Interfaces (BCI).
 # Comparison with different Transformers for EEG signals